viraptor/reverse-interview/README.md

 - What is the roll over policy is there for PTO?
 - What is the parental leave policy?
 - What is the policy on unpaid leave?
-- Is there any option for a sabbatical?
+- What is the policy for sabbatical leave?

 # Other resources